krzemienski/awesome-from-stars/README.md

 * [aio-libs/aiobotocore](https://github.com/aio-libs/aiobotocore): asyncio support for botocore library using aiohttp
 * [aio-libs/aiodocker](https://github.com/aio-libs/aiodocker): Python Docker API client based on asyncio and aiohttp
 * [bachya/aiolinkding](https://github.com/bachya/aiolinkding): A Python3, async interface to the linkding REST API
-* [iOfficeAI/AionUi](https://github.com/iOfficeAI/AionUi): Free, local, open-source 24/7 Cowork app and OpenClaw for Gemini CLI, Claude Code, Codex, OpenCode, Qwen Code, Goose CLI, Auggie, and more | 🌟 Star if you like it!
+* [iOfficeAI/AionUi](https://github.com/iOfficeAI/AionUi): Free, local, open-source 24/7 Cowork app for OpenClaw, Hermes Agent, Claude Code, Codex, OpenCode, Gemini CLI and 20+ more CLI | Customize your assistants | Star if you like it!
 * [aiortc/aioquic](https://github.com/aiortc/aioquic): QUIC and HTTP/3 implementation in Python
 * [IBM/air-traffic-control](https://github.com/IBM/air-traffic-control): # WARNING: This repository is no longer maintained :warning:  This content is no longer being updated or maintained.
 The content is provided “as is.”
 Given the rapid evolution of technology, some content, steps, or illustrations may have changed.
 * [priyankark/AirCodum](https://github.com/priyankark/AirCodum): Control VS Code using your smartphone!
 Support for sending files, images and more.
 Take AI assistance when you need it.